 While a few countries have achieved notable growth, uptake of pet insurance remains generally low in both developed and emerging markets.

-- Researchers at Cornell University found that when owners are presented information on cost and risk of disease, they are more likely to purchase insurance.25https://pubmed.ncbi.nlm.nih.gov/33870521/
+- Cornell University Researchers found that when owners are presented information on cost and disease risk, they are more likely to purchase insurance.32https://pubmed.ncbi.nlm.nih.gov/33870521/

 Pet Health in Developing and Emerging Markets